Reimagine your service operations with Slack Connect

 1. Create a service partner ecosystem:

-Connect agents with service providers and partners in a central place to view, discuss and take action on urgent issues affecting customers and clients.
+Connect agents with service providers and partners in a central place to view, discuss and take action on urgent issues impacting customers and clients.

 2. Deliver premium support to key customers: